60 Clients in 60 Days

 - The situation across the border is no different.
 A study commissioned by the College of Massage Therapists of Ontario (in Canada) found almost 43 percent of massage therapists polled stated their income did not meet their expectations.
 On average, they earned $20,000 less than they expected to make as a massage therapist.

 - How about internationally?
 Once again, the latest figures show that Australian massage therapists have a gross annual income below $20,000 with less than 9% of all therapists making $50,000 or more.

 Rather than being a source of joy, the average massage therapist’s practice is a source of stress and frustration.
-They struggle to make ends meet, never being sure of how much they’ll make and if it will be enough to pay the bills when the end of the month rolls around.
+They struggle to make ends meet, never being sure how much they’ll make and if it will be enough to pay the bills when the end of the month rolls around.
 Does this sound at all familiar?